spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 Run through step 5 once more to open our Loki wallet.
 Once we are in our wallet run the command the daemon outputted for us when we prepared our Service Node.
 The wallet will prompt us to confirm our password, then the amount of Loki to stake.
 Confirm this by typing `y` and clicking enter.

-> If you requested automatic restaking the registration command will cause the wallet to close pushing the process into the background.
-See additional information at the end of this guide to learn how to stop the auto command.

 Once this command completes your staking transaction will be sent to be included on the blockchain.
 It may take a few minutes for the transaction to be mined into a block; you can check the status